-"It was a good visit," Morris said.
+"It's always good that others see us with a fresh eye; I appreciate the time and attention," said Hodges."It was a good visit," Morris said.
 "We validated the LOGCAP contribution to our performance contractor and found some areas where we can improve support to the battle group."